The UK will have a general election on 8 June. Here's what you need to know.

 Basically, if you're aged 18 or over on election day, registered to vote and a British citizen you can vote.
 Citizens of the Republic of Ireland resident in the UK and citizens of qualifying Commonwealth states resident in the UK can also vote if they are over 18 and registered to vote.

-British citizens living abroad can register online to vote as an "overseas voter" if they have been registered to vote in the UK in the past 15 years.
+British citizens living abroad can vote if they have been registered to vote in the UK in the past 15 years, although the deadline to apply to register now passed, as has the postal vote application deadline.

 How do I register to vote?